gerph/riscos64-status/features/Module_SerialMouse.md

 ## Discovered features

+* Has background processing
-* Does file access
+* Has file access
-* Does serial access
+* Has serial access
 * Has services
 * Has services fast
 * Uses messagetrans